 The Question:

-The Web Team has been grappling with groups registering and using Skype in a group name. the F.W.S. webmaster lists the name in the spirit of carrying the ; and brought to the attention of the Web Team in April/May 2011.
-The Web Team discussed the matter during the course of several and now we are requesting input from the CSTC regarding possible Tradition related implications.
+The Web Team has been grappling with groups registering and using Skype in a group name. the F.W.S. webmaster lists the name in the spirit of carrying the message; and brought to the attention of the Web Team in April/May 2011.
+The Web Team discussed the matter during the course of several meetings and now we are requesting input from the CSTC regarding possible Tradition related implications.

 Having looked at the listings referenced in the questions I can see why this might be problematic.
 Just from the personal point of view, I am uncomfortable with the use of the Skype name as a part of the group name.
 In fact, has the group asked for the rights to use the Skype name as a part of the group name?
 When I look at it from the standpoint of the 12 Traditions, I can see a possible violation of Tradition 6 in that those groups seem to be endorsing Skype by using their name in the meetings.
 The same would also be applicable with the listings of the online meetings.
 I believe that to use the name of Skype, Yahoo, Google or any other could infer an endorsement of these services.